High school elective exploring careers in gaming

 English & Spanish

-Unit 1 · 4 Lessons
+Unit 1 · 5 Lessons

-1. Course Introduction & History of Gaming
+1. Introduction & History of Gaming

 Objectives

-• Understand course pacing and structure
+• Understand course structure and expectations

-• Create class code of conduct
+• Create a class code of conduct

-• Compare vintage games with modern games
+• Compare vintage and modern games

 The image is a playful collage of retro video game elements.
 On the left, a vintage screen displays a classic Pong-style game with paddles and a ball, showing a score of 6–6.
 To the right of the screen is a Pac-Man–like character about to eat a small purple dot.
 Above it is a classic Nintendo-style controller, and below stands a cartoon-style blue robot character resembling Mega Man with one arm raised.
 The overall image references classic arcade and early console gaming, combining recognizable icons from different eras of video game history.